 Keep in mind that some links are paid affiliate links.
 When you buy through these links on our site, we may earn an affiliate commission.
 Any opinions expressed are not impacted by this.

 Everyone takes road trips at least once in a while because what is easier than getting in the car and taking off?
 But, do we all do the maintenance necessary when driving our own car?
 What about when maintenance wouldn’t have prepared you for the unknown?

-4 Bad Road Trip Events
+4 Bad Road Trip Stories

 That time the car just started slowing down on the highway and everything was shutting down on it, so, I happened to exit the highway right at exit 46 in Walnut, IA.
 At midnight, with only 2 hotels at the exit and neither had any vacancy which we only found out after walking back and forth across the highway with a 2 year old.
 Turns out it was the alternator.
 Lesson learned – always plan for the unexpected to hit you in the pocketbook.

 The fun didn’t stop there, later as we made our way down from Pike’s Peak, we noticed the brakes were suddenly screaming.
 Being young and thinking that the car was still pretty new, we never expected any of this to happen on our cross country trip from Chicago to Denver.
 We wound up having to replace both the alternator and the brakes, plus made about a dozen other financially bad decisions during that trip.
 Live and learn, and that was all before cell phones.
 Lesson learned – get the free all points inspection before you take a trip.